Cristy94/markdown-blog/README.md

 # Markdown Blog
-Static PHP blog that renders markdown posts.
+Extremly simple static PHP blog that renders markdown posts.
 No installation or database needed.

 To create a post just write a new `.md` file.
 Everything else just works.